decretist/Dissertation/Chapter3/chapter3.markdown

 framework for this criterion only by shifting the starting point and running the logic in reverse.
-Winroth starts with the axiomatic assumption that the first recension of the *Decretum* contains no interpolations, and reasons from that axiom to the conclusion that Gratian could not have finished the first recension before 1139.
-There is nothing inherently suspect in the framing of arguments about the authorship of a text using Foucault's fourth criterion, but it is extremely difficult to reach conclusions that will command general assent in the absence of any established facts about a putative author's life, and even more so when the controverted text in question has an unknown history of its own (as is the case with the variant texts we know from the Second Lateran Council as canon 28 and from the *Decretum* as D.63 c.35.)
+Winroth starts with the axiomatic assumption that the first recension of the *Decretum* contains no interpolations and reasons from that axiom to the conclusion that Gratian could not have finished the first recension before 1139.
+There is nothing inherently suspect in the framing of arguments about the authorship of a text using Foucault's fourth criterion, but it is extremely difficult to reach conclusions that will command general assent in the absence of any established facts about a putative author's life, especially when the controverted text in question has an unknown history of its own (as is the case with the variant texts we know from the Second Lateran Council as canon 28 and from the *Decretum* as D.63 c.35.)

 Jerome's remaining criterion, the third, has **not** figured significantly in recent scholarship on the authorship of Gratian's